-The most obvious signs are in the hands and feet.
-Imaging tests like X-ray, computed tomography (CT) scan, and magnetic resonance imaging (MRI) help doctors assess the severity of joint damage.
+Imaging tests, like X-ray, computed tomography (CT) scan, and magnetic resonance imaging (MRI) help doctors take a close look at your joints and assess any damage.

 Keep reading to learn more about how RA affects the body.

 Chronic inflammation can cause the fingers to twist in an outward direction.
 This can take a toll on fine motor skills.
-In advanced cases of RA, the hands can become disfigured and interfere with quality of life.
+In advanced cases of RA, the hands can permanently change shape and interfere with quality of life.

 Ankle and heel

 More than 90 percent of people with RA develop symptoms in the foot and ankle.
-Inflammation causes damage to the ligaments and tissues that support your bones.
-This causes the ankle and back of the foot to move out of alignment.
+Inflammation causes damage to the ligaments and tissues that support your bones, which can then cause the ankle and back of the foot to move out of alignment.

 Middle of the foot

 Some people with RA develop large, bony bumps, corns, or calluses on the ball of the foot.
 These can be painful and make it very difficult to find comfortable footwear.
 Special shoe inserts can help improve the arch.

 Front of the foot

 When the arch falls, it puts pressure on the toes and the front of the foot starts to point outward.
 Toes become twisted and may cross over each other, especially the big toe.

-Severe damage can cause the toes to take the shape of claws.
+If inflammation isn’t properly controlled, severe joint damage can cause the toes to take the shape of claws.
 The small toes take on a prominent appearance as they bend upward and then point downward at the middle joints.
 Sometimes, toes curl under the foot.

 Typically, there’s a loss of joint space due to damaged cartilage and an outgrowth of bone, known as bone spurs or osteophytes.
 In advanced cases, bones can grow together and fuse.

 The nodules can be small, or as large as a walnut.
-No treatment is required.
-Certain medications can help reduce the size of larger nodules that are bothersome.
+Treatment isn’t required, but certain medications can help reduce the size of larger nodules if they’re bothersome.
 In some cases, they can be surgically removed.
 Usually, the nodules are painless and pose no risk.